How A Boring – Yet Proven – Tool Achieves Amazing Results

-- 7 ways you can maximize your use of this tool to use it more effectively.
+- 7 ways to maximize this tool to accelerate your wealth growth.

-Isn’t it amazing how the choices that determine the bulk of our results are so boringly simple, no one wants to hear about them?
+Isn’t it amazing how the choices that determine the bulk of your results in life are so boringly simple, no one wants to hear about them?

 For example, let’s say you want to drive from Los Angeles to New York and you’re given the choice between two cars: a basic Toyota Camry, or a one-of-a-kind custom race car using the latest, coolest, whiz-bang technology.